cloudnash/DevOps-CI-CD-End-to-End-Pipeline-Docker-AWS-Deployment/README.md

 ### Key features of the pipeline:

--🔴 Fails fast — if tests fail, nothing gets deployed -🐳 Docker layer caching — faster builds on repeated runs -🔐 Secrets management — credentials stored in GitHub Secrets, never in code -🩺 Post-deploy health check — confirms the app is alive after deployment -🔄 Zero-downtime deploy — old container stays up until new one is healthy
+-Fails fast — if tests fail, nothing gets deployed -Docker layer caching — faster builds on repeated runs -Secrets management — credentials stored in GitHub Secrets, never in code -Post-deploy health check — confirms the app is alive after deployment -Zero-downtime deploy — old container stays up until new one is healthy

 ---